superfly/docs/rust/the-basics/cargo-chef.html.md

 ---
 title: Cargo Chef
 layout: framework_docs
-objective: Dockerfile for Rust Projects
+objective: Cargo Chef is a cargo extension that is commonly used in Dockerfiles for Rust apps.
 order: 1
 ---